JonnoFTW/rpi-can-logger/README.md

 log-bluetooth: true # whether or not we log to bluetooth
 bluetooth-pass: super_secret_password # the password required to stream the bluetooth data
 log-level: warning # log level (warning or debug)
-vid: vehicle_identifier # a unique way to identify this vehicle
 fms: false # are we logging FMS?
 (Bus and Truck only)
 verbose: true # give verbose message output on stdout
 ```